opinti/spectral-multifidelity/README.md

 #### 2.2 Use of `Graph` and `MultiFidelityModel`

-Let's now use a multi-fidelity model to transform the graph's nodes.
+Let's now use a multi-fidelity model to transform the low-fidelity data based on a few high-fidelity data points.
 We instantiate a `Graph` with the low-fidelity data as nodes attributes.
 Thereafter, we pick 10 random indices and consider the corresponding high-fidelity data.
-This data will be used to update the low-fidelity graph.
+This high-fidelity data, denoted as 'training data', will be used to update the low-fidelity graph.

 ```python
 ## Multi fidelity model